abarbour/pbe-data/README.md

 ```

 and so on, with columns representing
-- `'Station'`      the station identifier
+- `'Station'`, the station identifier
-- `'Earthquake'    the earthquake identifier
+- `'Earthquake'`, the earthquake identifier
-- `'Mw'            the moment magnitude
+- `'Mw'`, the moment magnitude
-- `'D.km'          the hypocentral distance in km
+- `'D.km'`, the hypocentral distance in km
-- `'logE'          the observed peak rms strain (log)
+- `'logE'`, the observed peak rms strain (log)

 Here's an example in R, showing how
 to load these data and run a linear mixed-effects model for both